Time Travel to New France: Experience This Unique Event in Québec City

 Tap your toes to the rhythm of traditional music and dance performances.
 Savour local eats and drinks and try period cuisine.
 The festival's welcoming atmosphere is an opportunity to connect with the past, celebrate the present and create memories that will last a lifetime.
 It’s the most immersive way to delve into ancestral French Canadian culture.

-• Escape Backpack: Get your backpack to the Îlot des Palais and set off in search of clues and historical facts that will lead you to points of interest and artifacts from the New France era.
-July 5 to October 31.
+• The Backpack Escape Game: Pick up your backpack at the Îlot des Palais and set off on a quest for clues and stories that will lead you to key sites and artifacts from the era of New France (paid admission—reservation required).

 Tips to Make the Most of Your Experience